Joe Lynn Turner: Deep Purple

-Turner was asked to join both Bad Company and Foreigner, but opted to join Deep Purple.
-Turner recorded one album, Slaves and Masters (1990).
-The album peaked at No. 87 on the Billboard Charts, and a relatively successful tour followed in 1991, but Turner left the band in late 1992.
+Turner had invitations from both Bad Company and Foreigner to join them, but opted to join Deep Purple.
+With that band he recorded one album, Slaves and Masters (1990).
+The album peaked at No. 87 on the Billboard 200, which was below expectations for a Deep Purple album.
+A relatively successful tour followed in 1991, especially in Europe, with Turner willing to sing songs from the Coverdale era of the band, something Ian Gillan had refused.
+Turner was let go by the band in late 1992 in the middle of sessions for a follow-up album (which eventually became The Battle Rages On...) to make way for a returning Gillan in time for the 25th anniversary of the band.
 He has also put out three albums for the progressive rock band Mother's Army, featuring Jeff Watson, Bob Daisley, and Carmine Appice.